From Sonic Retro

 As her father began to prepare and seize the emeralds, Tikal decided to go to the holy place herself, approaching the altar and looking upon it.
 It was this moment where she first met the Chao, a race of water spirits that resided at the altar and the force that prevented Pachacamac from immediately storming the ground for the power he was seeking.
 Approaching the creatures carefully, Tikal comforted them, telling the beings they had nothing to fear from her.
-Only after being befriended by the Chao did Tikal look upon the face of the being that was the true guardian of the altar and the Chao that lived there - Chaos, the final evolved form of the Chao.
-Though not yet known by that name, Chaos confronted Tikal, examining her and making sure her intentions at the altar were pure of heart.
-Only then did the water spirit permit the girl to walk up the steps that few had treaded upon.
+Only after being befriended by the Chao did Tikal look upon the face of the being that was the true guardian of the altar and the Chao that lived there - Chaos, a large transformed Chao, though at the time he was only known as the "Spirit of Water".
+Chaos confronted Tikal, examining her and making sure her intentions at the altar were pure of heart.
+Only then did the spirit permit the girl to walk up the steps that few had treaded upon.

-At the center of the altar was the Master Emerald, the "unifier" of the Chaos Emeralds, and the key that explained to her the poem that her grandmother made her remember by heart: "The servers are the seven Chaos / Chaos is power, enriched by the heart / The Controller serves to unify the Chaos."
+At the center of the altar was the Master Emerald, the "controller" of the Seven Emeralds, and the key that explained to her the poem that her grandmother made her remember by heart: "The servers are the seven Chaos / Chaos is power, enriched by the heart / The Controller serves to unify the Chaos."
 Realizing not only that her father would be desecrating sacred ground, but also would try and harness a power he could not control, Tikal approached her father, trying desperately to dissuade him from going after the emeralds.
 Each time she spoke, her father returned only ignorance, the young girl instead asking Chaos if he could take the emeralds and the Chao with him and escape to a safer place, out of the hands of her father and the greed that was consuming him.
 With only the sound of water, Tikal realized that this was not an option, and that a stand between the two sides was inevitable.